 example:- 'What does God have to do with Brexit?'

-Twenty of Robins pictures were exhibited this year.
+Twenty of Robins pictures were exhibited in 2019.
 If, as I'm hoping

-he exhibits in 2020, I would urge you to go and view his wonderful
+he exhibits again soon, I would urge you to go and view his wonderful

 The colour and vibrancy of Robin's canvasses are joy to look at

 despite their, sometimes, serious subject matter.
 As a man of God,